What is Occupational Therapy?

 Children and young people

-An Occupational Therapist can support a child or young person by using play and other activities to develop skills and fulfill their potential.
+An Occupational Therapist can support a child or young person by using play and other activities to develop skills and fulfil their potential.
 This could take the form of fine motor activities to improve handwriting or practice with self-care tasks and social skills.

 People with Learning Disabilities